rudrasecurties-jpg/rudra-market-btc-bot/README.md

-# 🚀 Indian Market Bot Deploy Guide
+# 🚀 BITCOIN USDT Market Bot Deploy Guide

 Step-by-step guide to deploy your Telegram bot on Railway using GitHub.